 Community colleges offer a variety of career and transfer options for students.
 The following table shows the graduation and transfer-out rates for College of Marin, versus those community colleges in California, which can be valuable information for determining which school to attend.

 - Dental Assistant Program

 - Accredited by the American Dental Association, Commission on Dental Accreditation (since 1964)

-- Accredited by the National League for Nursing Accrediting Commission (since 1967)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1967)

 - See a list of all associate's degree in nursing (ADN) programs in California

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by College of Marin by clicking the request information to the right.

 (C) Certificate or Award | (A) Associate's | (B) Bachelor's | (M) Master's Degree | (D) Doctorate (PhD,...)